agoravoting/agora-ciudadana/docs/api.rst

    :param agora_id: agora's unique id
    :type agora_id: int
-   :status 200 OK: when agora is retrieved correctly
+   :status 200 OK: no error
    :status 404 NOT FOUND: when the agora is not found

    **Example request**: